-SideA Country name(s) Identifying the country/countries of side A

-in a conflict.
-Always the government side in

-internal conflicts.
-Note that this is a primary

-party to the conflict.

-SideA2nd Name of state(s) Identifying the country/countries

-supporting side A with supporting side A in the conflict.

-troops.

-SideB Country name(s) or Identifying the opposition actor or

-Opposition actor country/ countries of side B in the conflict.

-In an internal conflict, this includes a

-military opposition organization.
-Note that

-this is a primary party to the conflict.

-SideB2nd Name of state(s) Identifying the country/countries

-supporting side B with supporting side B in the conflict.

-troops

-Incomp Dyad incompatibility A general coding of the conflict issue

-Terr Name of territory The name of the territory over which the

-conflict is fought, provided that the

-incompatibility is territory.

-Year Year of observation

-Int Intensity level The intensity level in the dyad per calendar

-year.
-Two different intensity levels are

-coded: minor armed conflicts and wars.
-See

-Section 3.11 for definitions of the two

-categories.

-Туре Conflict type The type of conflict that the dyad is active

-in.
-Four different types of conflict:

-extrasystemic, interstate, internal and

-internationalized internal.
-See Section 3.12

-for definitions of the four types.

-Startdate Date of conflict The date, as precise as possible, of the first

-initiation battle-related death in the dyad.

-Startprec Precision of startdate The level of precision for the initial

-startdate.

-Startdate2 Date of fatality The date, as precise as possible, of when

-threshold fighting in the dyad for the first time

-reached 25 battle-related deaths in a

-calendar year.
+Location Country name(s) The name(s) of the country/countries 20000011 whose government(s) have a primary claim to the issue in dispute.
+SideA Country name(s) Identifying the country/countries of side A (-) in a conflict.
+Always the government side in internal conflicts.
+Note that this is a primary party to the conflict.
+SideA2nd Name of state(s) Identifying the country/countries 314611=114 supporting side A with supporting side A in the conflict. troops. copporting orders in the commen SideB Country name(s) or Identifying the opposition actor or Opposition actor country/ countries of side B in the conflict.
+In an internal conflict, this includes a military opposition organization.
+Note that this is a primary party to the conflict.
+SideB2nd Name of state(s) Identifying the country/countries supporting side B with supporting side B in the conflict. troops Incomp Dyad incompatibility A general coding of the conflict issue Terr Name of territory The name of the territory over which the , , , , , , , , , , , , , , , , , , , , conflict is fought, provided that the incompatibility is territory.
+Year Year of observation , , , , , , , , , , , , , , , , , , , , Int Intensity level The intensity level in the dyad per calendar , and the second year.
+Two different intensity levels are coded: minor armed conflicts and wars.
+See Section 3.11 for definitions of the two categories. Туре Conflict type The type of conflict that the dyad is active , 1 71 in.
+Four different types of conflict: extrasystemic, interstate, internal and internationalized internal.
+See Section 3.12 for definitions of the four types.
+Startdate Date of conflict The date, as precise as possible, of the first initiation battle-related death in the dyad.
+Startprec Precision of startdate The level of precision for the initial - startdate.
+Startdate2 Date of fatality The date, as precise as possible, of when threshold fighting in the dyad for the first time reached 25 battle-related deaths in a calendar year.
 Startprec2 Precision of startdate2 The level of precision for startdate2.

-GWNoA GW number(s) of side GW numbers of all countries on side A,

-А separated by semicolons.

-GWNoA2nd GW number(s) of states GW numbers of all countries supporting

-supporting side A side A with troops.

-GWNoB GW number(s) of side B GW numbers of all countries on side B,

-separated by semicolons.

-GWNoB2nd GW number(s) of states

-GWNoB2nd GW number(s) of states supporting side B GW numbers of all countries supporting

-GWNoB2nd GWNoLoc supporting side B GW numbers of all countries supporting side B with troops.

-GW numbers of all countries supporting side B with troops.
-GW numbers of all location countries,
+GWNoA GW number(s) of side GW numbers of all countries on side A, A separated by semicolons.
+GWNoA2nd GW number(s) of states GW numbers of all countries supporting supporting side A side A with troops.
+GWNoB GW number(s) of side B GW numbers of all countries on side B, separated by semicolons.
+GWNoB2nd GW number(s) of states GW numbers of all countries supporting - supporting side B side B with troops.
+GWNoLoc GW number(s) of GW numbers of all location countries, \ / 2

-supporting side BGW number(s) of GW numbers of all countries supporting side B with troops.
+locations separated by semicolons.

+Region Region of location Identifying the region of the location.

+See Section 3.22 for the definition of the

 regions.

 Version Version number The current version of the dataset.
 See

 Section 2.3.